Wolverine7/Team-Mavs-ISQA8086-002/README.md

 ## Project tittle
-*ISQA8086-002* Data Analysis on Scallops growth rate and the influence of external influence
+*ISQA8086-002* Data Analysis on Scallops growth rate and the influence of external factors

 ## Table of contents
 *